kennydtran/object-recognition/README.md

 - Select the green button labeled 'Select Image' at the bottom of the page.
 - This will prompt your file explorer.
 Select any image file in a JPEG or PNG format.
+  - Test images can be found in the .zip file.

 Let the AI process the image.